vibhach0511-del/ArQitec/README.md

-# Q-ArQite
+# ArQiteQ

 > **Architecting the Quantum Stack: Intelligent Matching of Error-Correcting Codes to Quantum Materials**

 ---

-## What is Q-ArQite?
+## What is ArQiteQ?

-Q-ArQite is an AI agent that bridges the gap between **quantum materials science** and **quantum error correction (QEC) theory**.
+ArQiteQ is an AI agent that bridges the gap between **quantum materials science** and **quantum error correction (QEC) theory**.
 Given a physicist's hardware constraints—qubit type, control electronics, cryogenics, and target performance—Q-ArQite recommends the optimal error-correcting code and simulates its performance on that specific material stack.

 The core insight: **materials and codes have a many-to-many relationship**, and the best match depends on tradeoffs between error suppression, hardware overhead, and computational cost.